swyxio/swyxdotio/content/writing/technical/ejectable-defaults.md

 `create-react-app` did this, banking on a hard no config requirement.
 This is a very difficult battle to fight, because needs understandably differ, and you could continue using the thing *if they just added one flag for your thing*.
 You name it, the CRA maintainers have had to fight it off, from customizing Babel configs to Webpack configs to differential bundling to absolute module resolution...

 Certain configs are widespread enough that they "don't count" towards a no-config requirement.
 For example, most everybody (except CRA) allow you to specify a `.babelrc` to tweak your Babel plugins, even if they don't let you directly modify the underlying webpack or rollup config. `tsconfig.json` has also arguably reached this level of ubiquity.
-It pretty much serves the same purpose as `.babelrc`.

 What's common among them is that they are all flat static files - they just contain simple values, with no executable code.
 I'll have a followup blogpost on the benefits of Formats over Functions. (let me know if you Have Thoughts on this)